aksudogukan/aksudogukan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a Research Fellow at the <a href="https://www.qub.ac.uk/research-centres/csit/">Centre for Secure Information Technologies (CSIT)</a> at <a href="https://www.qub.ac.uk/">Queen’s University Belfast (QUB)</a>, where I have the privilege of collaborating with <a href="https://pure.qub.ac.uk/en/persons/ihsen-alouani">Assoc.
-Prof. Ihsen Alouani</a> and <a href="https://pure.qub.ac.uk/en/persons/jesus-martinez-del-rincon">Prof. Jesus Martinez del Rincon</a> on cutting-edge research projects in AI and Cybersecurity.
+I am currently a Research Fellow at the <a href="https://www.qub.ac.uk/research-centres/csit/">Centre for Secure Information Technologies (CSIT)</a> at <a href="https://www.qub.ac.uk/">Queen’s University Belfast (QUB)</a>.
 I hold a B.Sc., M.Sc. and Ph.D. in Computer Engineering, specializing in machine learning and cybersecurity.

 Previously, I worked on computer vision and generative AI projects at the <a href="https://tubitak.gov.tr/en">Scientific and Technological Research Council of Turkiye (TUBITAK)</a>, <a href="https://bilgem.tubitak.gov.tr/en/">Informatics and Information Security Research Center (BILGEM)</a> as a Principal Applied Scientist.